3 Entropy

 Note that 0 is the smallest value that Shannon-Gibbs entropy can assume and that it corresponds to maximum concentration of probability mass.

-Example 3.12 \(\color{Red} \blacktriangleright\) Entropy of a categorical distribution and the multinomial coefficient:
+Example 3.11 \(\color{Red} \blacktriangleright\) Entropy and the multinomial coefficient:

 Let \(\hat{Q}\) be the empirical categorical distribution with \(\hat{q}_k = n_k/n\) the observed frequencies with \(n_k\) counts in class \(k\) and \(n=\sum_{k=1}^K\) total counts.